 These are utterly familiar results, even if they might look unusual at first sight because of our units.

-Even though this is the case of a single atom and therefore presents no enhanced radiation due to interference or cooperative effects, it is still instructive to see how the energetics works out, see also Ref.~\cite{CRA82}.
+Even though this is the case of a single atom and therefore presents no enhanced radiation due to interference or cooperative effects, it is still instructive to see how the energetics conclude, see also Ref.~\cite{CRA82}.
 Thus, the total electric and magnetic fields at the point $\br$ are written

 (Equation)